 Get your kitchen prepped and ready for this culinary trip to Mexico:

-How to Make This Mexican Street Corn Salad: Easy Step-by-Step Directions
+How to Make Mexican Roasted Corn Off The Cob: Easy Step-by-Step Directions

 - Prep the Corn: Removing the husks and cutting the kernels off the cob prepares them for charring.